-*In September 2023 Secretariat published Guidance to Staff on the use of Artificial Intelligence which should be used for overarching AI guidance, this article predates that one and is based specifically on the need for advice on security and data protection.
+*In September 2023 Secretariat published Guidance to Staff on the use of Artificial Intelligence which should be used for overarching AI guidance then in December 2023 Generative AI guidance for taught students was issued, this article predates both of those and is based specifically on the need for advice on security and data protection.

 The increasing use, availability and popularity of Artificial Intelligence (AI) engines such as ChatGPT, Dall-E, Bard etc brings significant interest and opportunity to academia.
 With these opportunities there are some threats and security implications that must be taken into consideration.

 The University will review and provide updated policies as this emerging field grows but colleagues should be aware of existing policies that govern the use of such technologies;

 As general guidance, prompts/queries submitted must comply with the following;

 This guidance is intended to include all Large Language Models (LLMs) and AI chatbots including ChatGPT, GPT-n/x, Bard, LLaMa, BLOOM etc.

 Users should take into consideration that all queries/prompts made to an AI engine are visible to the organisation providing the LLM.